aqeelahlam/aqeelahlam/README.md

 - 🌱 I'm still trying to learn
 - 🥅 2021 Goals: Contribute more for open source projects as well as my own personal ones
 - ⚡ Fun fact: I love to organise and clean everything, yes including my projects
+- Ps: Still working on my contributions, bear with me 🤗

 ### Connect with me: